kingsgeocomp/geocomputation/README.md

     * Calculating values derived from CSV data (using function on DoL)
 * 3: Working with Data [JM]
     * Methods (for Pandas)
-    * Possibly introduce concept of objects and methods [copy from Spatial Analysis Week 2?
-3?]
     * Link back to Week 2 and DoL
     * Pandas syntax for columns (both '.' and foo['bar'] and why they exist)
     * Renaming columns (for the above bullet point... might be useful later as all the column names I've given them have spaces)